 The Uniting Church advocates for a just response to the needs of refugees that recognises Australia’s responsibilities as a wealthy global citizen, upholds the human rights and safety of all people, and is based on just and humane treatment, including non-discriminatory practices and accountable, transparent processes.

-The Uniting Church in Australia is a long-standing advocate of the just treatment of asylum seekers.
-We have been consistently vocal on the need for:
+The Uniting Church in Australia is a long-standing advocate of the just treatment of people seeking asylum.

 For resources, statements, submissions and other information about the Uniting Church’s work in this area visit UnitingJustice’s Refugees and Asylum Seekers.